ProtoDigitalUK/lucid/packages/plugin-s3/README.md

-# Proto Digital Headless - S3 Plugin
+# Proto Headless - S3 Plugin

-> The official S3 plugin for Proto Digital Headless
+> The official S3 plugin for Proto Headless

 This plugin registers the required media strategy functions to stream, upload, update and delete media from any S3 compatible storage solution.